carmine-alberto/ing-sw-2020-alberto-battiato-betti/README.md

 * [Final Model UML](https://raw.githubusercontent.com/carmine-alberto/ing-sw-2020-alberto-battiato-betti/master/deliverables/UML/UML_model.png?token=ANPYJVDRYSSKQN3U7WW2ONK7A5N42)

 ## JavaDoc
-The project is also provided with a Java documentation (JUnit 5) that covers almost every model's class.
-The documentation can be found in the deliverables folder of the project.
+The project is also provided with a Java documentation that covers almost every model's class.
+The documentation can be found in the "deliverables" folder of the project.

 ## Implemented functionality
 | Functionality | State |